Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 ```

 > [!WARNING]
 > The service principal for `Azure CLI` may not exist in your tenant.
-If so, [this issue](https://github.com/Azure/azure-cli/issues/28628) will help you to add it.
+If so, check [this issue](https://github.com/Azure/azure-cli/issues/28628) to add it.

-> [!NOTE]
+> [!IMPORTANT]
-> Permission `Sites.Selected` cannot be used because it does not exist as a delegated permission in the SharePoint API, and `AllSites.Manage` is the minimum permission required to register a webhook.
+> `AllSites.Manage` is the minimum permission required to register a webhook.. `Sites.Selected` cannot be used because it does not exist as a delegated permission in the SharePoint API.

 ## Grant permission to SharePoint when the functions run in Azure